 Throughout the world, social marketing programs have been very successful in promoting family planning.
-In 2012, social marketing programs provided 65.5 million CYPs, approximately 25 percent of couples in the developing world using modern spacing methods.
-In 2013, social marketing provided over 2.8 billion condoms, 206 million oral contraceptive pills, 33 million injectable contraceptives, and over 2.8 million IUDs.
+In 2014, social marketing programs provided 69 million CYPs, approximately 20 percent of couples in the developing world (excluding China) using modern spacing methods.
+In 2014, social marketing provided over 2.5 billion condoms, 200 million oral contraceptive pills, 32 million injectable contraceptives and 2.7 million IUDs.

 The social marketing of reproductive health products and services has several unique advantages: